ppc64le-cloud/kube-sentry/README.md

 ServicelogDBPath - Path to the servicelog.db file on the node.

 Severity - Retrieve entries from the servicelog.db whose event severity is greater than or equal to the set value.

-InCluster - Run the KubeRTAS application either as an Deployment or a standalone application.

-Verbosity - 1 to enable debug level logs.

 ---